Hiranyaloka/mt-plugin-template-selector/README.md

     <link id="my_custom_layout" rel="stylesheet" href="<mt:Link template="$my_template_name">" type="text/css" media="screen" />

-# SETTING THE VALUE
+## Setting The Tag Value

 Simply select a template name from a pull-down menu within the "edit entry/page" form.

 # TEMPLATE SELECTOR MENU BUILDER

 TemplateSelector can automatically search and present your entire list of templates.
 You probably don't want to present your entire list of templates in the selection menu, so the Preferences::Plugin Settings::TemplateSelector form presents three options to narrow down the list.
-The resulting list is the result of an intersection of the three options (e.g. list = Type AND Outfile AND Name).
+The resulting list is the result of an intersection of the three options (e.g. List = Type AND Outfile AND Name).

 The resulting template list is then used to build the Template Selector Default Form (on plugin options page) and the Template Selector form on each "edit entry/page" form.